cloudposse/atmos/website/docs/tutorials/first-aws-environment.md

 ---
-title: Your first environment on AWS
+title: Your First Environment on AWS
-sidebar_label: Your first environment on AWS
+sidebar_label: Your First Environment on AWS
 sidebar_position: 2
 description: "Get your first AWS environment deployed using Atmos, Stacks, and Vendoring"
 ---